Growyourbrand.net Reference notes on brand consequence May 2026

 Craft, durability, delivery, outdoor work, material trust, and physical proof.

 Earth tones work when the brand can point to material, labor, or use.
-They feel false when they are only nostalgia.
+They read as false when they are only nostalgia.

 Read guide